 “The first thing Sanda did after being resuscitated was vomit all over herself.

 The second thing she did was to vomit all over again.”

 Beginning a novel having no idea what to expect is an incredibly fun, perhaps risky experience, but VELOCITY WEAPON is the perfect book for going in blind.
 If I wasn’t here for the fake internet points, I would tell you to stop reading this post immediately and go buy yourself a copy.
 But I am here for fake internet points -and to post a book review- so I suppose I will at least tell you why you should buy this book.

 O’Keefe is a fan of a good old-fashioned plot twist, and she executes them relentlessly and perfectly.
 This book is an utterly unpredictable thrill ride that at one point had me shouting “WHAT?!” while riding the bus home, and gaping at the guy nearest me with my “Can you believe?” face on.

 VELOCITY WEAPON is an incredibly fun read and similar in tone to Alex White’s Salvagers trilogy, which also features LGBT+ representation.
-Like A Memory Called Empire it shares some similarities with Ann Leckie’s Imperial Radch trilogy being a modern take on military sci-fi, though it has more action than either of those.
+Like A Memory Called Empire it shares some similarities with Ann Leckie’s Imperial Radch trilogy being a modern take on military sci-fi.
+However, it has more action than either of those.

 I don’t want to provide any further details as I honestly think the less you know about this book, the more it will blow your mind, but do buy yourself a copy!
 I’m jumping straight into an ARC of the sequel CHAOS VECTOR which will be released July 30th, so keep an eye out for my review!